 Unless you count the mud on my soul and the image of that farmer’s face now permanently etched into my ego.

 The twist?
 I ended up photographing one of those groomsmen’s weddings two years later.
-Apparently, I made a lasting impression—though it’s hard to forget someone dragging a mountain of camera gear through two feet of Coonabarabran’s finest black soil after 100ml of rain.
+Apparently, I made a lasting impression - though it’s hard to forget someone dragging a mountain of camera gear through two feet deep of Coonabarabran’s finest black soil after 100ml of rain.

 Pure elegance.